oddbird/oddleventy/content/blog/2023/contain-root.md

 we could replace most or all
 `@media` size queries with `@container` across our sites.
-I think we should!
+That feels right to me!

 ## Is it safe to contain the root element?

 👍🏼 It should be. \
 👎🏼 But it isn't. \
-👍🏼 Unless you're careful.
+🤷🏻‍♀️ Unless you're careful?

-(Hopefully browsers will get this fixed.)

 Currently,
 adding a `container-type` of `size`